 AI personalization is getting cringier by the day.
 You get an email from someone sitting in Ohio, referencing the weather in Melbourne as if it's a natural conversation starter.
 It's not how humans talk.
 This kind of faux personalization can feel forced, if not outright creepy.

 Most tools either lean into this irrelevant small talk or mine data to the point of making recipients uncomfortable.
-Neither approach is working.
 Rather than creating a sense of connection, it often has the opposite effect—alienating the very people you aim to engage.
-(I'll write more about what works in personalization later.)

 The Paradox: AI SDRs Were Supposed to Solve These Problems